Kernel Wealth review: Invest in NZ and global index funds

 The available indexes are:

 - NZ 20 Fund.
 The 20 largest listed companies in New Zealand.
-These companies represent a diverse range of industries and include household names like a2 Milk and Air New Zealand.
+These companies represent a diverse range of industries and include household names like a2 Milk.

 - NZ Small & Mid Cap Opportunities Fund.
 Formerly known as NZ Level 9, this is an index fund of smaller, but still quite large, New Zealand companies with a market capitalisation of between $100 million and $1 billion.
 While encompassing a diverse range of industries, it leans towards real estate and consumer goods.
 The fund includes household names including Briscoes and Hallenstein Glasson.